Unified cooling-system solution

 Safety strategy by design

-Before AI writes to the BAS, ClimaMind can start in advisory mode, define hard limits, apply bounded tuning steps, and preserve a clear path back to native BAS control.
+Before AI writes to approved control points, ClimaMind can start in advisory mode, define hard limits, apply bounded tuning steps, and preserve a clear path back to native site control.

 Advisory mode

-ClimaMind can begin by recommending setpoint changes without writing to the BAS.
+ClimaMind can begin by recommending setpoint changes without writing to live control points.

 Hard safety boundaries